Theatre for Internationals

 info@schauspielfrankfurt.de

-The creation of the surtitles "Macbeth" and "Das Tove-Projekt" are kindly supported by Patronatsverein.
+The creation of the surtitles are kindly supported by Patronatsverein.

 Welcome!